-Computer users shouldn't trust any of these programs they use fake security scans and fake security warning messages to trick PC user's into buying their full versions.
-Notice that Microsoft doesn't sell any antivirus programs - the only antivirus programs that is developed by Microsoft is called Microsoft Security Essentials and is completely free.
-Computer users should be aware of the fact that buying a fake antivirus program would not only equal to sending one's money to Cyber criminals, this could also lead to further money thefts from one's banking account.
-If you have already payed for any bogus antivirus program you should contact your credit card company and dispute the charges explaining that your have been tricked into purchasing a fake antivirus software.
-If you see a program (which looks like the one in the provided screenshots) scanning your computer for security infections and demanding you to purchase it's full version in order to remove the identified security threats, you can be sure that you are dealing with a fake antivirus software - don't trust this scam and use the provided removal guide to eliminate it.
+Do not trust any of these programs, since they use fake security scans and fake security warning messages in order to trick PC users into buying their 'full versions'.
+Note that Microsoft does not sell any antivirus programs.
+The only antivirus program developed by Microsoft is Microsoft Security Essentials and is provided free of charge.
+Computer users should be aware that buying a fake antivirus program is equivalent to sending their money to cyber criminals, and furthermore, could lead to additional money thefts from their accounts.
+If you have already paid for any bogus antivirus program, contact your credit card company and dispute the charges, explaining that you have been tricked into purchasing fake antivirus software.
+If you observe a program (as in the provided screenshots) purportedly 'scanning' your computer for security infections, and demanding that you purchase the 'full version' in order to remove them, you are dealing with fake antivirus software.
+Do not trust this scam - use the removal guide provided to eliminate it.

-Fake security warning messages used by rogue programs from FakeVimes family to scare PC users into buying their license keys:
+Fake security warning messages displayed by rogue programs from the FakeVimes family to scare PC users into buying their license keys:

 "Warning!
 Virus Detected Threat detected: FTP Server Infected file: C:\Windows\System32\dllcache\wmploc.dll"